VileSnack/bjm/README.md

 * Configure a user to match the credentials expected in `bjm-api-express/app.js`
 * Run the scripts in `bjm-mysql` against that database.

-To run the Angular version, open up a command prompt and run `node app` from within the `bjm-api-express` folder, and then in a separate command prompt run `ns serve` from within the bjm-angular folder.
+To run the Angular version, open up a command prompt, CD to the `bjm-api-express` folder, and run `node app`, and then in a separate command prompt CD to the `bjm-angular` folder, and run `ng serve`.
 You can then access the site via the URL `http:\\localhost:4200`.
 The user credentials are stored in the table Users in the MySql database.